satellytes/satellytes.com/blog-posts/getting-started-gatsby-next-remix.md

 ## Conclusion

 Next.js and Gatsby have quite a lot in common as they support both SSR and SSG.
 The differences are more in detail such as incremental static generation in Next.js or incremental builds in Gatsby.
 However, it is noticeable that SSR in Gatsby is still a relatively new and not as developed feature as it is in Next.js.
-The roots of Next.js are in SSR, but relatively soon they also supported SSG.
-Thus, this framework supports both approaches well.

 Remix is the newest of these three frameworks and only supports SSR.
 However, with the appropriate headers, SSG is approached very closely, which means that it may be possible to completely replace real SSG.
 The developers of Remix have published an interesting [video](https://www.youtube.com/watch?v=bfLFHp7Sbkg) about this.

 ![blog-overview.png](images/gastby-next-remix-screenshot-twitter.png)

+Thanks for reading my article about the different frameworks.
+I hope you learned something about the basic concepts behind Gatsby, Next.js and Remix.
+As I mentioned in the introduction, there is no clear answer to the question "Which framework should be used in my next project?" because every project has its individual requirements.
+Maybe now you know which framework can implement certain requirements well.